ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 ### Mocking Frameworks

-Although it is common to refer to all objects created by a mocking framework this is inaccurate.
+Although it is common to refer to all objects created by a mocking framework as mocks this is inaccurate.

 A more correct generic term for these objects is *test double*.